- Toddlers normally transition to a toddler bed between the age of 1.5 years and 3.5 years

 - Options exist to delay transition from the crib to bed if needed, but aren't without risks.

-Before rushing off and buying the best Kids Bedding for your child, many parents will be thinking about making the switch from a crib (or Cot) to a Toddler Bed or even bigger yet the Twin (sometimes called Single) Bed.
+Before rushing off to splurge on the best Kids Bedding money can buy, you will undoubtedly be thinking 'when is the best time to make the switch from a crib (or Cot) to a Toddler Bed' or even contemplate jumping straight into the bigger Twin Bed (sometimes called Single).

-We have created this ultimate guide to help prepare you and your toddler to make the transition from crib to their bed.
+We have created this guide to help better prepare you and your toddler to make the transition from crib to their bed.

-Don't rush to make the switch just because your child is within this age range as there are other factors to consider and ultimately, the emotional needs off the child should come first.
+Don't rush to make the switch just because your child is within some toddler transition age range as there are other factors to consider and ultimately, the emotional needs off the child should come first.

 If you move your child before he is ready, relaxing bedtime can quickly become a nightmare for you and your child and they may start throwing tantrums and insist to have their crib back.